 At Pengrowth, We are Working to Become a Leader in Thermal Oil, Adding Additional Long Life Reserves and Low Declines to our Portfolio

-Our Lindbergh thermal property, the cornerstone of our strategy to become a sustainable energy producer, is currently in development.
-Rather than being located in the high-cost Fort McMurray area, Lindbergh is located in East Central Alberta.
-Here, we are developing this niche opportunity whose substantial upfront investment is expected to yield a production profile requiring much lower sustaining capital than conventional or other unconventional opportunities.
-These attributes, when combined with a low-decline rate, are anticipated to produce stable cash flows to support our dividend.
+Our Lindbergh thermal property, the cornerstone of our strategy to becoming a sustainable energy producer, is currently in development.
+Lindbergh is located in East Central Alberta, away from the high-cost Fort McMurray area.
+Here, we are developing this niche opportunity which is expected to provide Pengrowth with a low decline, long life production profile requiring much lower sustaining capital than conventional or other unconventional opportunities.

 What is SAGD?